 Encourages support of scientific enterprise and engagement in citizen science

 “Governments would boost innovation and get a better return on their investment in publicly funded research by making research findings more widely available… And by doing so, they would maximize social returns on public investments.” –Organization for Economic Cooperation and Development Widespread access to publicly funded research results is an essential, inseparable component of our nation’s investment in science.

 Results of publicly funded research should be shared in cost-effective ways in order to stimulate discovery and innovation, and advance the translation of this knowledge into public benefits Enhanced access to and expanded sharing of information will lead to usage by millions of scientists, professionals, and individuals, and will deliver an accelerated return on the public’s investment in this research.
 More...

-Submission Update Submissions are open for Vol. 4 Issue 1 (February 2018) of the Expression Journal till February 25, 2018
+Submission Update Submissions are open for Vol. 6 Issue 5 (October 2020) of the Expression Journal.

 Impact Factor: 3.9